linagora/tmail-flutter/docs/adr/0111-migrate-file-picker-13-for-streamed-picks.md

   trace log export follows it.
 - Two pubspec entries point at fork branches, so the app builds from a moving ref until those merge and the entries return to their default branches.
-- The object URL is still never revoked.
-It now holds a handle rather than a copy of the bytes, so the cost is bounded and no longer scales with file size.
+- The object URL is deliberately never revoked.
+The factory re-fetches that URL on every read, so revoking it would break the 401 replay and any later preview; ownership would have to be shared between the uploader, the retry path and the composer, and none of them can know it is last.
+  Retention is one registry handle per pick, held until the tab closes — bounded, and no longer scaling with file size the way the old byte copy did.

 ## Open questions